Halleloya/DBAC/README.md

 ### Additional Supported Features
-To test the following features, please refer to the `/sample_data/README.md` file.
+To test the following features, please refer to the [`/sample_data/README.md`](https://github.com/Halleloya/DBAC/blob/master/sample_data/README.md).

 1) Authorization based on geographic polygon: if someone's geo-coordinates is inside a geo-polygon, then access.
 2) Authorization based on dynamic attributes: we only implement access frequency (e.g., allow no more than 3 times per minutes) as one of the dynamic attributes at the current stage.